A combo of warming spices makes these soft whole-grain Ginger Cookies without Molasses perfect for the holidays and Christmas time.

 I'm a big fan of enjoying these after a holiday meal or at snack time during the Christmas season.
 But they are great any time of year.
 If enjoying after a meal, then there's no need to serve them with anything, but a glass of milk could be a nice accompaniment or a Tia Maria Drink.

-I have been known to eat these for breakfast, so I like to eat with a hardboiled egg and some gingerbread coffee for extra merriment.
+Or how about cookies for breakfast?
+I sometimes like to eat these soft ginger cookies with a hardboiled egg and some gingerbread coffee for extra merriment.
 Or they'd be a tasty and fun source of carbs alongside Egg Muffins or Breakfast Stuffed Peppers.

 They could be a great gift or put the cookie dough in a tin and give someone the gift of cookies whenever they want one.
 (See this post on gifting cookie dough for ideas, but simply use this recipe for the dough).